Pascalpedro/perizer/README.md

 # perizer
+## Perizer Computesphere—Cloud Development Practice

-Perizer Hands-on Practice - This repository is dedicated to hands-on learning exercises undertaken as part of my professional development at Perizer Company.
+This repository is dedicated to hands-on learning exercises I undertook as part of my professional development at Perizer Company.